Data Foundation

 Background

 DataOps applies the principles of DevOps — continuous integration, continuous delivery, automated testing, and infrastructure-as-code — to the data lifecycle.
 The goal is to reduce the cycle time from data change to business insight while maintaining quality and governance.
-For GCC enterprises scaling their data operations across multiple teams and cloud environments, DataOps is the discipline that prevents data delivery from becoming a bottleneck.

 Use cases